 The extent of these problems suggests that the developers were uncomfortable working in a digital format.
 This was R. A. Montgomery’s first video game, and as he tried to scope out how to tell a digital story, he fell back on the old habits of writing a print book instead.
 In that light, the features like the bookmarks and the page numbers feel like handholds, familiar features from an old format to grab onto.

 The reason Beyond the Wall of Stars is a CD-ROM instead of a book probably just comes down to the commercial interests of its publisher, Creative Multimedia Corporation.
-The goofy multimedia visuals and the surprisingly good soundtrack are the main draw, but beyond that, it treats the CD-ROM format like a novelty.
-It borrows techniques from other interactive books, like pop-up definitions for words, but they’re used sporadically without purpose.
+The game has goofy multimedia visuals – and a surprisingly good soundtrack – but beyond that, it treats the CD-ROM format like it’s just a novelty.
+It borrows techniques from other interactive books, like pop-up definitions when you click on words, but they’re used sporadically without purpose.
 Executive producer John Calhoun from Creative Multimedia didn’t seem to know what to do with the game either, half-heartedly marketing it as an educational game to teach vocabulary and “scientific concepts,”1 whatever that means.

 This was meant to be the first part in a trilogy, advertised as “Quest One of the Taran Trilogy” on the cover.
 As such, it’s incredibly short, and it ends on an abrupt cliffhanger, with Scoot the dragon and Misa Zerring kidnapped in space.
 It’s another sign that R. A. Montgomery wasn’t sure of the right way to resolve this story.
 At least he never had to.